 10. Egg donation is highly regulated in the United States

-The US FDA considers egg donation as a kind of organ donation.
+The US FDA considers egg donation as reproductive tissue donation.
 So, there are strict rules and regulations in place to protect everyone involved in the process.
-This also include you as the egg donor, the recipient parents, and the baby conceived with the donated eggs.
+This also includes you as the egg donor, the recipient parents, and the baby conceived with the donated eggs.

 When you choose to donate eggs, you are giving other people a chance to achieve pregnancy and have their own babies.
-You will also be compensated for your time, efforts, and sacrifices during the egg donation journey.
-The procedure is also safe and quick and has no impact on your future fertility.
-But before you consider egg donation, you need to be sure that you are physically and mentally ready for the rigor of the process and that you are doing it for the right reasons.
+You will also be compensated for your time and effort during the egg donation journey.
+The procedure is also safe and fast and it has no impact on your future fertility, but before you consider egg donation, you need to make sure that you are physically and mentally ready for the process and that you are doing it for the right reasons